Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: High-performance training

-In sub-pipelined TMP, we evenly split each microbatch of TMP blocks into two sub-microbatches, whose procedures are independent of each other.
-And we construct an inner pipeline with the sub-microbatches: when one sub-microbatch is communicating, the other sub-microbatch will do calculations, and vice versa.
-Figure \ref{fig:pipedtp}(b) illustrates an example timeline of FP, the communication and computation of sub-microbatches are overlapped across transformer layers, leading to better usage of network bandwidth and computation resources.
-Let $T_m$ and $T_a$ denote the computation and communication overheads of one transformer layer during forward pass.
-The overheads during backward can be represented as $2T_m$ and $T_a$.
-Hence in a TMP module with $K$ transformer layers, one microbatch will cost a total $(3T_m+2T_a)K$ with the default TMP approach.
-We assume the attention blocks and FFN blocks own a similar load for simplification.
-In sub-pipelined TMP, the cost of a microbatch becomes $ \frac{1}{4}T_m + (K-\frac{1}{4}) \cdot max\{T_m, T_a\} + \frac{1}{4}T_a $ in forward pass and $ \frac{1}{2}T_m + (K-\frac{1}{4}) \cdot max\{2T_m, T_a\}+ \frac{1}{4} T_a$ in backward pass.
+In the sub-pipelined TMP, we evenly split each microbatch of TMP blocks into two sub-microbatches, whose training procedures are mutually independent.
+We construct an inner pipeline with sub-microbatches: while one sub-microbatch communicates, the other sub-microbatch performs calculations, and vice versa.
+Figure~\ref{fig:pipedtp}(b) illustrates a sample FP timeline, where the communication and computation of sub-microbatches overlap across transformer layers, thus ensuring efficient usage of network bandwidth and computation resources.
+Let $T_m$ and $T_a$ denote the computational and communication overheads of one transformer layer during the FP.
+The overheads during the BP can be represented as $2T_m$ and $T_a$.
+Therefore, in a TMP module with $K$ transformer layers, one microbatch will cost a total of $(3T_m+2T_a)K$ with the default TMP approach.
+For simplification, we assume that the attention and FFN blocks have similar loads.
+In sub-pipelined TMP, the cost of a microbatch becomes $ \frac{1}{4}T_m + (K-\frac{1}{4}) \cdot max\{T_m, T_a\} + \frac{1}{4}T_a $ in the FP and $ \frac{1}{2}T_m + (K-\frac{1}{4}) \cdot max\{2T_m, T_a\}+ \frac{1}{4} T_a$ in the BP.
 And the total overhead is reduced to $\frac{3}{4}T_m + \frac{1}{2}T_a + (K-\frac{1}{4}) \cdot max\{3T_m, 2T_m+T_a, 2T_a\}$.
-We will further report the method efficiency in the Section \ref{sec:evalmethod3}.
+We further report on method efficiency in Section~\ref{sec:evalmethod3}.

-We implement sub-pipelined TMP with asynchronous communication operations and an alternate execution schedule for both forward and backward passes.
-We could only modify the attention and FFN blocks thus the usage simplicity of Merak is preserved.